Uganda Airlines: Self ground handling

-Full detailed accounts are rarely published, although intermittently some figures are made public by senior management or the government, or in government budgetary reports.
-Available trends are shown below.
+Uganda Airlines Handling Services began independent self ground handling in November 2022.
+The airline unit employs in excess of 200 people, using equipment valued at over US$3 million.

+Aircraft maintenance

+In March 2024, the Uganda Civil Aviation Authority awarded UR a one-year Approved Maintenance Organisation (AMO) certificate.
+"Uganda Airlines is authorised to carry out Class 5 aircraft, engine and component maintenance activities.
+The carrier is also rated for level 6 maintenance for large aircraft, turbine engines and accessories, covering its A330 and CRJ fleets".

 Training

 On 10 June 2022, training was provided to 21 Uganda Airlines staff on the RVSM Continued Airworthiness & Maintenance Requirements.
 The course occurred via webinar and was conducted by Aleksandr Rudnev, an instructor from Sofema Aviation Services, based in Sofia, Bulgaria.